Tyrant (TV series): Production

-While the show was filmed throughout many cities in Israel (such as Kfar Saba, Petach Tikva, and Tel Aviv) and Morocco, because of violence between Hamas and Israel, FX moved its production from Israel to Istanbul, Turkey in 2014.
+While the show was filmed throughout many cities in Israel (such as Kfar Saba, Petach Tikva, and Tel Aviv) and Morocco, because of the 2014 Gaza War, Operation Protective Edge launched by Israel against Hamas and the Gaza Strip, FX moved its production from Israel to Istanbul, Turkey in 2014.
 The fictional Arab country of "Abuddin" is deliberately compiled out of mixed elements of a few different actual countries, in order to not appear to simulate a particular nation or situation.
 The producers of the series have also said that no particular sects or clans will be named while relating details.
 Executive producer Howard Gordon stated, "We do want to stay away from reality and yet hew to it as long as it sort of feels emotionally correct and culturally correct.
 I think we’re going to try to stay away from names as much as possible."

 The first television promos appeared in April 2014, featuring an excerpt of the song "Wave" from the album Morning Phase by Beck.

 Season 3 episodes were also filmed in Budapest, Hungary (June 2016).